English at Westwood Farm

 English Lead: Mr. Abery

 At Westwood Farm we teach phonics through the 'Letters and Sounds' programme.
 We have a variety of reading scheme books which include those with a specific focus on phonics.
 We track phonics very carefully and provide interventions for any child who is struggling to learn their phonics alongside their peers.
+(Please see the specific Phonics page for more information).

 Our aim at Westwood Farm schools is to further the knowledge, understanding and enjoyment of the English language and its literature, and to foster mastery in its learning at all levels.
 To achieve this, we use a process called ‘Talk for Writing’.
 This method of teaching was developed, by author and poet, Pie Corbett, on the idea that in order to write something, children need to be able to say it first.
 Talk for Writing is a powerful tool because it follows the core principles of how children learn.
 It enables them to imitate the language that they need for a particular topic orally before reading and analysing it, then write their own version.